|

 About a year and a half later, in February of 1998,

-Gorro became a police officer as part of a K-9 Unit for the Mobridge
+Gorro became a PSD as part of a K-9 Unit for the Mobridge Police

-Police Department.
-Officer Gorro's human partner was then Officer
+Department.
+PSD Gorro's handler was then Officer Jeff

-Jeff Jensen.
-Officer Gorro and Officer Jensen patrolled as a drug
+Jensen.
+PSD Gorro and Officer Jensen patrolled as a drug

-detection team, with Officer Gorro giving more than six years of
+detection team, with PSD Gorro giving more than six years of

 service.

-During Officer Gorro's time of service, he was
+During PSD Gorro's time of service, he was

 credited with more than 225 drug searches, of which he never once